cristinalare/alchemy-docs/tutorials/how-to-create-an-nft/README.md

 ## Step 10: Write our contract

-Now time that our environment is set up, onto more exciting stuff: _writing our smart contract code!_
+Now that our environment is set up, onto more exciting stuff: _writing our smart contract code!_

 Open up the my-nft project in your favorite editor \(we like [VSCode](https://code.visualstudio.com/)\).
 Smart contracts are written in a language called Solidity which is what we will use to write our MyNFT.sol smart contract.‌

 1. Navigate to the “contracts” folder and create a new file called MyNFT.sol
-2. Below is our NFT smart contract code, which based off of the [OpenZeppelin](https://docs.openzeppelin.com/contracts/3.x/erc721) library's ERC721 implementation.
+2. Below is our NFT smart contract code, which is based off of the [OpenZeppelin](https://docs.openzeppelin.com/contracts/3.x/erc721) library's ERC721 implementation.
 Copy and paste the contents below into your MyNFT.sol file.

 {% hint style="warning" %}
 **NOTE:** If you want to attach a price to the NFT through the smart contract